Aerospace Internship Program

 TEENS LEARN A TRADE AND BUILD THEIR CONFIDENCE

-Since 2001, this educational and vocational training program has helped hundreds of high school students with disabilities who are at risk of not graduating.
+Since 2001, this educational and vocational training program has helped nearly a thousand high school students with disabilities who are at risk of not graduating.
 When students draw on mathematics, spatial reasoning and reading on the factory floor, school seems a lot less academic and more relevant.
 In addition to receiving one-on-one training, mentoring and personalized instruction, interns gain valuable life skills – like being on time every day, working with peers, receiving direction and being reliable team members.

 With so many in the industry nearing retirement, there’s a pressing need to train the next generation of aerospace manufacturing workers.
 We’re thrilled to be doing our part in meeting that need.

 - Develop employable work habits with a strong emphasis on improving soft skills

 - Receive a comprehensive introduction to the aerospace industry